-The Old Port of Montréal (or Vieux-Port) was used by French fur traders as early as 1611.
-Although it is has not operated as the city’s main port since the 1970s, it still has a main purpose – tourism.
+The Old Port Montreal (or Vieux-Port) was used by French fur traders as early as 1611.
+Although it has not operated as the city’s main port since the 1970s, it still has the main purpose – tourism.
 Here, you can eat, drink, walk, cycle or paddleboat along the pier.
-Other attractions include the Montreal Science Centre, a wintertime skating rink, a Ferris wheel and a zip line.
+Other attractions include the Montreal Science Centre, a wintertime skating rink, a Ferris wheel (called the Grande Roue) and a zip line.
 This family friendly spot is lined with food trucks along the pier.

 Once the tallest building in all of Canada, the 1920s Royal Bank Tower is still an incredible sight to see.
 The Neoclassical building is open to the public as it now houses a café in its impressive lobby.
 Or, return in the evening and check out its nightclub in its historical bank vaults.